chbh-opensource/mri-on-bear-edu/docs/workshop5/first-level-analysis.md

     <b>There are therefore 29 separate analyses that need to be done.</b>

-    - Analyze each of these 29 fMRI runs independently and put the output of each one into a separate, clearly labelled directory as suggested above.
+    Analyze each of these 29 fMRI runs independently and put the output of each one into a separate, clearly labelled directory as suggested above.

-    - Try and get all these done before the next fMRI workshop in week 10 on higher level fMRI analysis as you will need this processed data for that workshop.
+    Try and get all these done before the next fMRI workshop in week 10 on higher level fMRI analysis as you will need this processed data for that workshop.
 You have two weeks to complete this task.

 !!! tip "Scripting your analysis"
     It will seem laborious to re-write and re-run 29 separate FEAT analyses; a much quicker way is by scripting our analyses using `bash`.
 If you would like, try scripting your analyses!
-Contact one of the course TA's or convenors if you are stuck!
+We will learn more about `bash` scripting in [the next workshop](https://chbh-opensource.github.io/mri-on-bear-edu/workshop6/workshop6-intro/).

 As always, help and further information is also available on the relevant section of the [FSL Wiki](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/task_fmri/feat/index).